Egggggg/lOSAngeles/journal.md

 Added a function to get memory map from Limine and another to access page tables

-Unmasked the keyboard interrupt and started writing a handler for it
+Unmasked the keyboard interrupt and wrote a handler for it

 Jedd grows

+## Day 4

+Researched paging (it confused me)

+## Day 5

+Implemented paging and a bump allocator for the heap, planning to change it later after I learn more about allocators